2i2c-org/docs/about/overview.md

 ## Moving off of a 2i2c Hub?

 2i2c Hubs are designed to use entirely open-source tools that work in other contexts.
 You can take your workflows elsewhere if you wish, and you can even deploy your own JupyterHub that recreates the same cloud-based experience.

+% TODO: add back in once #54 is merged.
-For more information, see [](migration-guide).
+% For more information, see [](migration-guide).

 ### Wait, you really want it to be easy for people to _leave_ 2i2c Hubs?